Second Generation Americans Seek Cultural Balance

 “It gets kind of annoying when substitutes butcher my name,” said Nailah Khan ’20.
-“It’s always either Nay-lah, Ny-liah, or Nay-la.”
+“It’s always either Nay-lah or Ny-liah.”

 Ms. Meghan Thomas, a guidance counselor, deals with a lot of children who struggle with their cultural background.
 “Around 30% of what kids come to me about is rooted in culture,” she said.

 These issues can include mental health or going off to college.
 Many parents don’t want their kids to move or go to a college far away.
 Although this can be frustrating for students, Ms. Thomas usually tells them to try to understand where their parents are coming from and know that she understands their frustration.